Let’s face it. Sometimes your synthesizers just don’t cut it.

 Recording vocals over your trance track is easy if you have a full range condenser that captures the entire tonal range of your singer, with every nuance of the performance coming through the speakers.

 Microphones get cheaper every day, and there are many budget options out there for less than $100.
 Check out a few of my recommendations for cheap condenser microphones here.

 Most bedrooms aren’t designed for recording music.
 The sounds you get out of your microphone in the middle of an untreated bedroom can sound ringy, roomy and boxy.

 And that’s not something you want on the back of your single.

 “An incredibly ringy production!
 The boxiest vocal in modern music!”

 Not the ideal result you were looking for from that microphone you just bought.
-Before you run back to the store and buy some more equipment that you will be convinced that you need, see if you can’t get a better sound out of your room with a little treatment.
+Before you run back to the store and buy some more equipment that you THINK you need, see if you can’t get a better sound out of your room with a little more acoustic treatment.